 - Dealing with emotional pain, potentially from a traumatic event or abuse

 - Trouble coping with demands and expectations at home or school

 First, teens may drink due to peer pressure and a need to fit in.
 When others around them start drinking, teens may feel they also need to partake to become a part of the crowd.

 Secondly, experiencing emotional pain or undiagnosed mental illnesses and not having resources to handle the issue could lead to drinking.
 In fact, many teens with alcohol dependency or other types of substance abuse also have co-occurring problems with loneliness, depression, anxiety disorders, or low self-esteem.

 Thirdly, teens may use alcohol to help them to relax in social situations.
 Some feel that they must drink to become socially active or to participate in social functions.

-Lastly, all teenagers undergo significant life transitions from the changes that happen to their bodies and minds during puberty.
-However, other major upheavals in their lives, such as moving, illness, divorce, relationship problems, and death of a family member can make drinking or other substance use more likely as they try to find a way to ease their pain.
+Lastly, all teenagers undergo significant life transitions from changes to their bodies and minds during puberty.
+However, other major upheavals in their lives, such as moving, illness, divorce, relationship problems, and the death of a family member, can make drinking or other substance use more likely as they try to find a way to ease their pain.

 Signs of Teen Alcohol Addiction

 If you have a teenager and wonder if they have a problem with alcohol, look for the following symptoms of addiction:

 - A drop in academic performance